smolski/felipesmolskiold/content/publication/2017rap/index.md

 ---
-title: "Analysis of the scientific production profile of the journal Brazilian Journal of Public Administratioin (RAP) in the period 2003-16"
+title: "Analysis of the scientific production profile of the journal Brazilian Journal of Public Administration (RAP) in the period 2003-16"
 authors:
 - admin
-- "FMS Smolski"
 - "D Dalcin"
 - "MS Visentini"
 - "J Bamberg"